nikolailevshakov/scenario-examples-courses/Docker/networks/step3/text.md

-ssh to the host ubuntu-2
+Create host network `host-network`.

+Detach app-1 container from `bridge-network` network to the newly created `host-network`.

-Make a request to `ubuntu-1:80` and to `ubuntu-1:81`
+Make a request to localhost:80.

 <br>